 HTML <pre> tag

-When writing in HTML, the <pre> tag is a block element used to designate preformatted text.
-It is useful because the text between <pre> tags has its spaces and line breaks preserved, in addition to being displayed in a fixed-width font.
+When writing in HTML (hypertext markup language), the <pre> tag is a block element used to designate preformatted text.
+It is useful because the text between <pre> tags has its spaces and line breaks preserved and is displayed in a fixed-width font.
 The following sections contain information about this tag, including an example of it in use, and related attributes and browser compatibility.

 The <pre> tag is quite useful for displaying organized computer code.